UnionInternationalCheminsdeFer/OSDM/spec/common-data-structures.md

 providing additional data elements that are optional.
 Implementers must be able to ignore additional elements.

-Minor minor versions will include additional documentation only.

 ### Indication of personal data

 Within the online part the required personal data are indicated.
 The general